 Requirements and Assessment

-Grade 1 or equivalent.
+- Applicants must normally have attained at primary degree level a result of Second Class Honours Grade 1 (2.1) or equivalent.
 However, those falling short of this standard may be considered where they can demonstrate other appropriate academic accomplishments as well as relevant work experience.

 1 year, full-time